freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 #### HINTS

-- The command was `grep -c `
+- The previous command was `grep -c 'meow[a-z]*' kittpy_ipsum_1.txt`
+- Replace the `-c` with `-o` in the previous command
-- Enter `grep -o 'meow[a-z]*' kitty_ipsum_1.txt`
+- Enter `grep -o 'meow[a-z]*' kitty_ipsum_1.txt` in the terminal

 ## 590. grep -o meow[a-z] kitty_1 | wc -l

 ### 590.1

 That gave you each match on it's own line.
 You can use the `wc` command again to get a count of the lines to find out how many matches there are.
-Pipe the output of the last command into the `wc` command and use the `-l` to get a count of the lines.
+Pipe the output of the last command into the `wc` command and use the flag for showing the line count.

 #### HINTS

 - The last command was `grep -o 'meow[a-z]*' kitty_ipsum_1.txt`
 - Here's an example: `<command_1> | <command_2>`
+- You want to use the `-l` flag with the `wc` command
 - Enter `grep -o 'meow[a-z]*' kitty_ipsum_1.txt | wc -l` in the terminal

 ## 600. grep -o meow[a-z] kitty_1 | wc -l >> kitty_info